How to serve pregnant and parenting youth?

 Accessing food pantries without safe transportation.
 Pregnant women and children are among the high risk classified population for COVID-19.
 Given that using public transportation incurs a heightened risk of exposure, and that it may not always be accessible for everyone.
 Alternative ways to support parents and children by providing safe access to support that meet vital needs is crucial.

 Currently, there is no guidance on how to support young people with food insecurity if they do not have access to safe transportation or cannot afford transportation services such as Lyft and Uber.
 We are interested in hearing from agencies that have been able to meet this need.
-If this applies to your agency please contact us at bobbi@thinkof-us.org.
+If this applies to your agency please contact us at .

 Finding daycare so that young parents can go back to school or work.
-Utilizing resources like Child Care Aware can help youth find daycare resources for their children that allows them to go back to work.
+Utilizing resources like can help youth find daycare resources for their children that allows them to go back to work.
 Consider new regulations that the state may enforce if parents are utilizing state aid for child care.

 Serving young parents can translate to positive outcomes for their family unit and allows families to have a change to thrive.
-A recent study found that nearly half of children born to foster parents will be placed in foster care.
+A found that nearly half of children born to foster parents will be placed in foster care.
 Taking the opportunity to serve these families, can limit intergenerational cycles and promote healthy outcomes for youth and their children.

 States utilizing Family First Act Funds to support pregnant and parenting youth may vary.
 We are interested in hearing from agencies who have been able to leverage Family First Act Funds to serve pregnant and parenting youth.
-If this applies to your agency, please contact us at bobbi@thinkof-us.org.
+If this applies to your agency, please contact us at .